 (British, b.1956) is a British artist who works in Fine Art photography.
-His pieces typically show people and objects in realistic settings with Surreal or unusual elements added to the image.
-Though Graham worked as a photographer during his twenties, he did not have his first show until he was 30.
+His pieces typically show people and objects in realistic settings with surreal or unusual elements added to the image.
+Though Graham worked as a photographer during his 20s, he did not have his first show until he was 30.
 This show took place at the Watershed Gallery in Bristol, England, in 1986.
 That same year, he received the GLC Publications Award and the Arts Council Publications Award.
 Graham also received the Young Photographers Award, the Channel 4/Arts Council Video Bursary, the Charles Pratt Memorial Fellowship, and the Royal Photographic Society Award.
 In 2012, the Hasselblad Foundation awarded him the International Award in Photography, making him the only British winner of the award.
 Though Fine Art photography existed for a number of years, Graham was one of the first photographers to begin working in the field during the 1980s.
 His work entitled A1-The Great North Road

 in 2012.
-The Tate Gallery in London, England, the Metropolitan Museum of Art in New York, and the Arts Council of Great Britain in London, all have his work on permanent display.
+The Tate Gallery in London, England, The Metropolitan Museum of Art in New York, and the Arts Council of Great Britain in London all have his work on permanent display.
 Graham currently divides his time between London England and New York City.